What if…

 But then, in the North Atlantic, a submarine crew recovers from the ocean the ice-encased body of the real Captain America, and Cap returns home to find an America in the grips of White Nationalist fascism.

-With the help of the valiant newspaperman J. Jonah Jameson of the Daily Bugle, Captain America joins a resistance led by Nick Fury, Spider-Man, and Sam Wilson.
-The righteous rebels attack a White Nationalist Convention being held at Madison Square Garden where the Fascist Captain America and his allies will be speaking.
-A fight ensues, all on national television, inspiring uprisings across the nation.
+The righteous rebels attack a White Nationalist Convention that is being held at Madison Square Garden where the Fascist Captain America and his allies will be speaking.
+A fight ensues, all on national television, and its outcome inspires uprisings across the nation.

 What a lovely fiction.